 US employer is responsible: When it comes to export control compliance, employers in the international export and import business are totally liable to make sure that all foreign employees comply with U.S. export laws regardless of where the employee currently resides.

 - DDTC recommends that only one DSP 5 Application be obtained for each foreign person employee to cover all activities.

 - If a foreign employee does not require access to ITAR-controlled defense articles or technical data, the ITARS employer must ensure internal controls are in place to prevent unauthorized access.

 Export Trade Compliance – ITAR Citizenship Requirements & ITAR License of Foreign Employees

-The “foreign employee,” once authorized by the DDTC, no longer requires additional authorization to work so long as the work performed is strictly within the scope of the approved DSP 5 marketing license and trade compliance regs.
+The “foreign employee,” once authorized by the DDTC, no longer requires additional authorization to work so long as the work performed is strictly within the scope of the approved DSP 5 marketing license requirements and trade compliance regs.

 They can contact your suppliers, engineering partners, and developers in the United States or abroad, so long as his or her presence as a “foreign employee” is noted to the counterparty.

-Need Your DSP 5 Export License or DSP-85 License Application ?
+Need Your DSP 5 Marketing License or DSP-85 License Application?
 Get a Free Initial Consultation

-If you are a US international export import company that needs help with how to get ITAR certification, ITAR voluntary disclosures, DSP 5 export licenses, DSP-85 license , trade compliance, DSP 5 Application or legal advice about ITAR certification requirements when hiring foreign employees, call the export control consultants and ITAR license lawyers at Watson & Associates, LLC.
+If you are a US international export import company that needs help with how to get ITAR certification, ITAR voluntary disclosures, DSP 5 marketing licenses, DSP-85 license , trade compliance, DSP 5 Application or legal advice about ITAR requirements when hiring foreign employees, call the export control consultants and ITAR license lawyers at Watson & Associates, LLC.
 We offer a Free Initial Consultation.
 Call 1-866-601-5518.